 If illegally-imported foods are found at your business, officers may seize and destroy these.
-You may also be charged costs for disposal of the food and you could also face prosecution.
+You may also be charged costs for the disposal of the food and you could also face prosecution.

 As a food business:

-you must know where your food comes from; during any inspection you must be able to identify the name and address of the supplier of any item;
+- you must know where your food comes from - during any inspection you must be able to identify the name and address of the supplier of any item

-you should keep contact names and addresses for all your suppliers;
+- you should keep contact names and addresses for all your suppliers

-If your business exports food or drink out of the UK, then you may require a Food Export Health Certificate (EHC.)
-These certificates confirm that a specific business complies with all relevant legislation and the food produced is without risk to health.
+If your business exports food or drink out of the UK, then you may require a food Export Health Certificate (EHC) These certificates confirm that a specific business complies with all relevant legislation and the food produced is without risk to health.

 What products require an Export Health Certificate?

-Hides and skins
+- Hides and skins

-Miscellaneous: other animal products and by-products of animal origin, i.e. germplasm; semen, ova and embryos; chicken feed; bovine hooves; gelatine; antlers; and bones
+- Miscellaneous: other animal products and by-products of animal origin, ie germplasm; semen, ova and embryos; chicken feed; bovine hooves; gelatine; antlers; and bones

-What information goes in an Export Health Certificate?
+What information goes in an export health certificate?

-2. Commodity - batch code, amount, weight, and type of food product being shipped.
+- Commodity - batch code, amount, weight, and type of food product being shipped.
 Note: if you are exporting a consignment that is a mix of products, you will need an EHC for each type.

-7. Health Statements - different countries will have different requirements.
+- Health Statements - different countries will have different requirements.
 Among those often requested are confirmation of heat treatment and freedom from contamination and certain diseases.

 Dependent on the destination, importing country and the commodity type, an export health certificate will have to be sourced from the Animal Plant Health Agency (APHA).
 You must nominate an official vet or local authority inspector to sign the certificate.

-You must register with APHA before you can complete an export health certificate
+You must register with APHA before you can complete an export health certificate.

 When you find the EHC you need, you will also find information about any supporting documents required and Notes for Guidance (NFG).
 However, in some cases, there will not be a relevant EHC template.
 Where this occurs, we may be able to assist you with producing a bespoke EHC.